-Key questions for this topic Next there are the key questions that you want the participants to be able to answer at the end.
-Tell the participants these questions at the start of the topic and write them somewhere long ples klia so that participants can refer to them during the topic.
-This will help the participants learn what you want them to learn.
 Next is the information the participants need to understand.
 All of the information for each topic is broken into 'turns'.
 Each turn has a number on the left side of the page (for example this turn is turn '1').
 While you are teaching turn 1, your co-trainer can prepare for turn 2.
 When they teach turn 2 you can prepare for turn 3.
 And so on.
 This is called a 'turns approach'.

-1 It is best to teach turn by turn with your co-trainer.
+It is best to teach turn by turn with your co-trainer.
 But when you get more experience you can teach topic by topic (you teach one topic then your co-trainer teaches the next).
 Whether you teach turn by turn or topic by topic, make sure that you and your co-trainer cover all the information.
 Don't skip anything because you might skip something very important.
 All of the information in each topic is necessary for people to be able to understand the topic.
 Only when you become very experienced can you decide for yourself what information is necessary and what information is okay to skip.